Gartner® report: 9 Principles for Improving Cloud Resilience

 • Improved experience

-• Using golden sources of data
+• Using a golden sources of data

 Stage 4: IT disaster recovery with automation and improved scenario coverage